The Identity Problem in the special affine group of $\mathbb{Z}^2$: Virtual solvability

 In this case, $\mG = \{(I, \ba_1), \cdots, (I, \ba_K)\}$.

 \begin{prop} Let $\mG = \{(I, \ba_1), \cdots, (I, \ba_K)\}$.
 Then $\sgmG$ is a group if and only if the equation

 has a solution $(n_1, \ldots, n_K) \in \Zpp^K$.
 In particular, this is decidable in PTIME. \end{prop} \begin{proof} Note that the matrices in $\mG$ commute.
-Therefore by the equivalence of (i) and (ii) in Lemma~\ref{lem:grpword}, $\sgmG$ is a group if and only if Equation~\eqref{eq:lin} has a solution $(n_1, \ldots, n_K) \in \Zpp^K$.
+Therefore by Lemma~\ref{lem:grpword}, $\sgmG$ is a group if and only if Equation~\eqref{eq:lin} has a solution $(n_1, \ldots, n_K) \in \Zpp^K$.
 By the homogeneity of Equation~\eqref{eq:lin}, it has a solution in $\Zpp^K$ if and only if it has a solution in $\Q_{>0}^K$.
-This is decidable in PTIME by linear programming. \end{proof}
+This is decidable in PTIME by linear programming~\cite{khachiyan1979polynomial}. \end{proof}

-\subsection{$G$ contains a torsion element}
+\subsection{$H$ contains a torsion element}

-We show that $\sgmG$ is always a group in case $G$ contains a torsion element.
+We show that $\sgmG$ is always a group in case $H$ contains a non-trivial torsion element.